Consistency¶

 One can write

-which is inconsistent.
+0xAand0xawhich is inconsistent.
 This rule enforces upper-case letters in hex numbers.- Solution:

 Use uppercase letters in hex numbers.